Full level structures revisited: pairs of roots of unity: Introduction

 Our definition of $\uHom_{\Z}^\full$ is given is Section \ref{sec: defn}.
 It does not use Katz and Mazur's notion of ``full set of sections" or ``$\times$-homomorphism", but it can be related to their notion as follows.
 Let $h \in \uHom_{\Z}((\Z/p\Z)^2,\mu_p \times \mu_p)$ denote the universal homomorphism.
 Let $\uHom_{\Z}^\KMD((\Z/p\Z)^2,\mu_p \times \mu_p)$ be the closed subscheme cut out by the conditions that both $h$ {\em and} its Cartier dual $h^\vee$ are $\times$-homomorphisms in the sense of Katz-Mazur.

 \begin{thm} There is an equality

-of closed subschemes of $\uHom_{\Z}((\Z/p\Z)^2,\mu_p \times \mu_p)$. \end{thm} \begin{rem} For more general group schemes, we the definition using Cartier duality will not give a flat model.
-For example, if $G=E[p] \times E[p]$ where $E$ is a supersingular elliptic curve, the $\KMD$-type level structures will not be flat. \end{rem}
+of closed subschemes of $\uHom_{\Z}((\Z/p\Z)^2,\mu_p \times \mu_p)$. \end{thm} \begin{rem} For general group schemes, the $\KMD$-condition does not give a flat model.
+See Example \ref{exmp: counter example} for a simple case.
+The discussion following that example explains why one also should not expect the $\KMD$-type level structures be flat if $G=A[p]$ for a supersingular abelian variety $A$ of dimension $\dim(A)>1$. \end{rem}